andizimmerer/andizimmerer.github.io/content/posts/cpp-header-only-self-registering-types/index.md

 };
 ```

 Nice, looks useful!
 But think about it: How does this even help?
 How should we call this function?
 In the constructor of the derived class?
 This won't really help, because then types are only registered when at least one object has been created before.

-The idea is to call the `register_type()` function from a _static context_!
+The idea is to call the `register_type()` function from a _static context inside the derived class_!
 Why?
 Because then it will be called when _static objects_ are initialized at program startup and this ensures that the function is called before any useful work is done!
 Nice!
 How can we do this?
 By creating a `static` field inside each derived class that gets assigned the returned value from `register_type()`.

 More precisely, this would like this:
 ```cpp